Portland Battalion History

 The battalion has a long and proud history and has received numerous awards and accolades.
 In FY85, the battalion scored a USAREC first by leading the command in both Active Army and Army Reserve production.
 For these efforts the battalion was awarded the Army Superior Unit Award.
 The battalion was named USAREC’s Top Battalion in FY03.
 The battalion received its second Army Superior Unit Award for meritorious performance of a difficult and challenging mission during FY06.

 Lt.
-Col. Bryan Ryder is the battalion’s 30th commander since the beginning of the All-Volunteer era and Command Sgt.
+Col. Ernie Freund is the battalion's 31st commander since the beginning of the All-Volunteer era and Command Sgt.
 Maj.
-Jerome DeJean is the 24th Sergeant Major.
+Randall Armstrong is the 25th Sergeant Major.